 Source

-Jesus Christ—known as Jehovah in the pre-mortal realm—is the firstborn spirit child of Heavenly Father and the greatest of all His children.
-He is a member of the Godhead: the divine counsel of Three we call God the Father, God the Son, and God the Holy Ghost.
+Jesus Christ, known as Jehovah in the premortal realm, is the first spirit child created by Heavenly Father and the greatest among all of us.
+He is a member of the Godhead, the divine counsel of Three whom we call God the Father, God the Son, and God the Holy Ghost.

 Under the direction of the Father, Jesus Christ created the heavens, the Earth, and the physical bodies of Adam and Eve.
 He created all things.
-Gender is not a mortal invention—it was divinely assigned.
-Each of us was created as either male or female spirits before the world began, just as God spiritually created all things before physically organizing them.
+Gender was not invented in mortality; it was divinely determined.
+We were created as either male or female spirits before the world began—just as God spiritually created all things before physically organizing them.

-Affirming the divine plan and rejecting any notion that Lucifer’s proposal held sway, Jesus Christ declared: “We will go down, for there is space there, and we will take of these materials, and we will make an earth whereon these [referring to all of us] may dwell; and we will prove them herewith, to see if they will do all things whatsoever the Lord their God shall command them.”
-(Abraham 3:24–25)
+“We will go down, for there is space there, and we will take of these materials, and we will make an earth whereon these [referring to all of us] may dwell; and we will prove them herewith, to see if they will do all things whatsoever the Lord their God shall command them.”

-Jesus also revealed that He would not accomplish the plan alone.
+Jesus revealed that He would not fulfill the plan alone.

-Adam—known as Michael before his mortal birth—assisted in the creation of the Earth.
-It is fitting that the man who would become the father of the human family helped prepare the world that his posterity would inherit.
-Alongside Eve, Adam became a vital partner in the Father’s plan to bring God’s children into mortality and guide them back to Him.
+Adam, called Michael before his mortal birth, was chosen to assist in the creation of the Earth.
+It is fitting that the man who would become the father of the human family helped prepare the very world that his posterity would inherit.
+He and others worked under Christ’s direction in that divine labor.
+Adam and Eve stood as equal partners in the plan to bring God’s children into mortality and guide them back to Him.

 Eve, the mother of all living, was equally righteous and valiant before her mortal life.
-Though her pre-mortal name is not revealed in scripture, she was chosen and prepared for a divine role.
+Though her premortal name is not revealed in scripture, she was chosen and prepared for a divine role.
 Her body, like Adam’s, was created in the image of God.
-She knew her sacred purpose—to be the mother of humankind—and embraced it with strength and divine clarity.
+She understood her sacred role—to be the mother of humankind—and accepted it with strength and divine clarity.

 Source